 If you have the car you can drive through the Viale dei Colli, one of my favorite boulevards in Florence.
 The road runs on the San Miniato hill and it represents the rebirth of the bourgeoisie.

-Now you discoverer the most important places in Florence.
-If you wish to visit the town in a different way, don’t miss this article written by our Aussie friend Anne about the 10 unusual things to do in Florence.
+Now that you discovered the most important places in Florence, visit the town in a different way following tips that of our Aussie friend Anne collected in this post called 10 unusual things to do in Florence.